Table of Contents

 I picked a long-term period, weekly chart, to better see how the divergence strategy works.

-On this GBPJPY weekly chart, we can see on August 23.
+On this GBPJPY weekly chart, we can see August 23.
 2009 bearish trend.
-RSI indicator is in a bullish trend.
+The RSI indicator is in a bullish trend.
 But several months’ price was going down.
 The bullish trend started in February 2012.
-So all most 3 years in bullish divergence and price went down.
+So most three years in bullish divergence, and the price went down.

 The bullish divergence rising trend started around 50 levels.

-The same 50 level divergence principle can be applied on divergence day trading strategy, hourly chart, or daily chart.
-However, the applied divergence strategy performs best on long time frames such as daily, weekly, and monthly charts.
+The same 50-level divergence principle can be applied to divergence day trading strategy, hourly chart, or daily chart.
+However, the divergence strategy performs best on long time frames such as daily, weekly, and monthly charts.

 Divergence in Forex Trading

-With careful practice and using the right indicator, one can easily get used to tracing divergences in the charts.
-But in certain cases, one must not confuse small differences between the price and the indicator’s movement as a real divergence.
+With careful practice and using the right indicator, one can quickly get used to tracing divergences in the charts.
+But in some instances, one must not confuse slight differences between the price and the indicator’s movement as a fundamental divergence.
 Understanding this concept can prove to be profitable for you.
 For example, one who is well aware of the divergences knows that it is suggested to sell when the price is at the top and buy when the price is at the bottom.

 Divergence brings out the analytical strength of a trader.
 Once you are comfortable trading with the divergence, you can move upward in the market with this acquired knowledge.
 Trading in instruments like Forex will become much easier with time.
-It is an amazing tool and can prove to be a friend who warns you of any market changes.
+It is a fantastic tool and can be a friend who warns you of any market changes.